Unusual traffic stop, chase involving a sheriff’s deputy, horse and buggy - NewsBreak

 Unusual traffic stop, chase involving a sheriff’s deputy, horse and buggy

-ASHTABULA, Ohio (WJW) – Video released to the FOX 8 I-Team shows a rather unusual traffic stop and police chase.
+ASHTABULA, OH (WJW) – Video released to the Nexstar’s WJW shows a rather unusual traffic stop and police chase.
 This one involved a horse and buggy.

 The deputy tells other officers that the driver of the buggy appears to be asleep.

 “There is a Bud Light can sitting in there and he’s passed cleaned out,” Talbert says.
-“We got a drunk Amish guy passed out in a buggy.”Dresses and care packages: How Brookville students are helping fight cancer
+“We got a drunk Amish guy passed out in a buggy.”Man charged for vandalism, assault and resisting arrest

 Deputies and Orwell police were called to the area by people who called 911, saying the buggy was “all over the road.”